-People are sharing a video which claims to prove that Japanese food products are highly radioactive!
+People are sharing a video on WhatsApp, TikTok and social media platforms, which claims to prove that Japanese food products are highly radioactive!

 In the video, a man explains in Cantonese how he tested the radioactivity level of a Japanese food product, and found that it was highly radioactive.

 This video is also being promoted by pro-CCP netizens, as well as the Chinese 50 Cent Army (wumao, 五毛).

 Recommended : Treated Fukushima Water Is Still Highly Radioactive?!

 Truth : Video Does Not Prove Japanese Food Is Radioactive At All!

 This is yet another example of FAKE VIDEOS circulating on WhatsApp, TikTok, YouTube, Facebook and Twitter, and here are the reasons why…